AWhetter/pathseq/doc/source/format.rst

    └───────────────────┴───────┘

+.. _format-simple-ranges:

 Ranges Specifier
 ~~~~~~~~~~~~~~~~

+The ranges specifier is a concice representation of the file numbers of each file
+in the sequence.

 The ranges specifier is OPTIONAL.
 When no ranges specifier is present, the path sequence is considered empty.